blx/jqllib/README.md

 # jqllib

-Lightweight client for making Mixpanel JQL queries.
+Lightweight, isomorphic JS client for making Mixpanel JQL queries.

 This is an alternative to including the heavyweight official `MP` library.

+This does two things:
+- provides functions to generate base JQL queries (`baseJql([EventName], [Date, Date])` and `groupedJql`)
+- provides a function to post JQL queries to Mixpanel's API

+Examples are in ES6 but the NPM build is transpiled down to ES5 for ease of use.

 ## Usage